Go ahead and devour delicious Carrot Cake Energy Balls! This no-bake, healthy snack is naturally sweetened with Medjool dates.

 - Remove dates from water and place in a small food processor.

-- Add to the food processor about 1 Tablespoon of the water the dates soaked in.
+- Add 1 Tablespoon of the water the dates soaked in to the food processor.

 - Pulse until smooth, scraping down sides as necessary.
 Add additional water to thin the consistency of the paste, if desired.